Ann Raldow, MD, MPH

 Titles and Affiliations:

-- Assistant Professor in the Department of Radiation Oncology at the David Geffen School of Medicine at UCLA
+- Associate Professor in the Department of Radiation Oncology at the David Geffen School of Medicine at UCLA

 Dr. Raldow graduated from Princeton University with a Bachelor of Arts degree in molecular biology.
 She earned her medical degree at the Yale University School of Medicine.
 After finishing her internship at Memorial Sloan Kettering Cancer Center, Dr. Raldow completed her residency at the Harvard Radiation Oncology Program.
 While in residency, Dr. Raldow also obtained a Master of Public Health degree from the Harvard T.H.
 Chan School of Public Health.
 Dr. Raldow specializes in the treatment of gastrointestinal and hematologic malignancies.
 She has expertise in intensity modulated radiation therapy (IMRT), Magnetic Resonance guided radiation therapy (MRgRT), stereotactic body radiation therapy (SBRT), and other advanced techniques in radiation therapy.
 Her research focuses on therapeutic decision making, cost-effective care, quality of life, quality of care, and health outcomes assessment.